anrei0000/anrei0000.github.io/_posts/2019-03-24-reading-list.md

 title: "Weekly knowledge dose"
 date: 2019-03-24
 ---
-Hello and welcome to my weekly archive of applied knowledge I loved going through.
+Hello and welcome to my weekly archive of applied knowledge I loved going through this past week!

 Here's this week's top 5 pick in the order I found them:
 - A fun technical read!
 [Chris Wellons on nullprogram.com](https://nullprogram.com/blog/2019/03/22/) wrote [Endlessh](https://github.com/skeeto/endlessh) a tool for capturing your port sniffing bots for a measured 1378 clients up to 20 hours.